cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Investigate memory usage
+ - Email Subscription page into core links, or better include in about (and rename?)?
+ - Refactor the Email HTML so you code send any current type to it
+    - Look at setting this up so that you could also use this to create a custom one off email to someone with content?
+So if someone asked a question you could go to your email client, type a short message and then paste in the content block (only a modest gain over sending a link but there is some value in 'last mile' convenience) - I suspect the detail here is getting the html to the clipboard correctly...
+ - Look at the SendInBlue API - because the program doesn't actually 'publish' (it just creates the files to publish) not aiming for full auto but do want a user triggered (button!) action to generate an email.
  - Gaurd javascript search code against null errors (this would be an error case in the generation but might be worth assuming 'will happen eventually' - came up with a naming error)
  - In Search it might be nice to have the content type on the line with date?
  - Look at Sendinblue or other email integration - with RSS dead for many people and a lot of email comments from HikeLemmon seems worth doing something here (maybe just a matter of creating email output to copy and paste at the start? https://github.com/sendinblue/APIv3-csharp-library)